COVID-19 vaccination in Brazil

 The COVID-19 vaccination campaign in Brazil is an ongoing mass immunization campaign for the COVID-19 pandemic in Brazil.
-It started on January 17, 2021, when the country had 210 thousand deaths.
+It started on 17 January 2021, when the country had 210 thousand deaths.

 The Instituto Butantan imported the first 6 million doses of CoronaVac in a collaboration with the Chinese company Sinovac Biotech.

 There is no deadline forecast for immunizing the country's entire population due to the lack of supplies for vaccine production and also due to political disputes between the São Paulo state government and the Jair Bolsonaro government.

-According to a June 2022 study published in The Lancet, COVID-19 vaccination in Brazil prevented an additional 1 million deaths from December 8, 2020, to December 8, 2021.
+According to a June 2022 study published in The Lancet, COVID-19 vaccination in Brazil prevented an additional 1 million deaths from 8 December 2020 to 8 December 2021.

 Background

 Before the Butantan vaccine, Fiocruz sought permission from the Brazilian Health Regulatory Agency (Anvisa) to import the vaccine.
 It would be more than two million doses of the vaccines developed by Oxford University and the pharmaceutical company AstraZeneca.
-Anvisa approved, on January 17, 2021, the emergency use of the vaccine in Brazil.
-On January 22, 2021, after an obstacle between the Indian and Brazilian governments, Brazil received another two million doses of the AstraZeneca vaccine.
+Anvisa approved, on 17 January 2021, the emergency use of the vaccine in Brazil.
+On 22 January 2021, after an obstacle between the Indian and Brazilian governments, Brazil received another two million doses of the AstraZeneca vaccine.
 On the same day, Anvisa approved another 4.8 million doses of the CoronaVac vaccine for emergency use.

 Initial deployment

 Soon after the vaccines were approved for emergency use, the government of São Paulo held a press conference to perform the first application.
 Nurse Mônica Calazans was the first person outside the clinical trials to be vaccinated against COVID in the country.

-The vaccination campaign throughout the country would have started on January 18, 2021, at 5 pm (UTC-3), however, due to logistical problems, part of the states postponed it to the 19th, since the vaccines would only arrive at night.
+The vaccination campaign throughout the country would have started on 18 January 2021, at 5 pm (UTC-3), however, due to logistical problems, part of the states postponed it to the 19th, since the vaccines would only arrive at night.
 The states that started vaccination on the 18th were São Paulo, Rio de Janeiro, Rio Grande do Sul, Amazonas, Mato Grosso, Paraná, Pernambuco, Minas Gerais, Espírito Santo, Maranhão, Tocantins, Mato Grosso do Sul, Ceará, Goiás, Piauí, and Santa Catarina.
 Mostly nursing technicians, nurses, blacks, and women were responsible for opening the vaccination campaign in the states.

 In the artistic world, the actresses Zezé Motta and Solange Couto became the first personalities to be vaccinated.
 The social worker and nursing technician, Vanuzia Costa, from the multiethnic village Sons of this Earth, was the first one vaccinated among the indigenous people.

-On January 23, 2021, in a symbolic act, vaccination was started in Brazil with the Oxford immunizer.
+On 23 January 2021, in a symbolic act, vaccination was started in Brazil with the Oxford immunizer.
 The first person to receive the vaccine was the infectologist Estevão Portela.
 At the same occasion the pneumologist Margareth Dalcolmo was also vaccinated.
 Doctor Sarah Ananda Gomes was the third to be vaccinated.
 Soon after, seven more health professionals were immunized.